Brucephalus/Textbooks/It.md

 #### 5.4.1 Construction of the “Other”

 It requires a demonized out-group to define and purify the in-group.
 This scapegoated class—be it Jews, Roma, Slavs, Black people, Muslims, or immigrants—is not merely portrayed as foreign but as parasitic, polluting, or existentially subversive.
-In Nazi ideology, Jews were framed as both capitalist exploiters and Marxist saboteurs, an incoherence typical of such propaganda, whose function is affective, not logical.
+In NSDAP ideology, Jews were framed as both capitalist exploiters and Marxist saboteurs, an incoherence typical of such propaganda, whose function is affective, not logical.

 The “other” is constructed not only through rhetoric but through legislation, surveillance, and visual propaganda.
 This enemy is blamed for all forms of societal disintegration: economic hardship, cultural decline, political instability, or military defeat.
 Such scapegoating permits the regime to rechannel class frustration, economic anxiety, and identity crises into genocidal unity.